Ontario election 2018 platform guide: Where the parties stand on everything from hydro bills to taxes to transit

 Liberal Party of Ontario

-The Liberals have pledged a bevy of increases to social services, healthcare, childcare—all of which will send Ontario into the red again after briefly balancing the provinces books:
+The Liberals have pledged a bevy of increases to social services, healthcare, and childcare—all of which will send Ontario into the red again after briefly balancing the province’s books:

 - With more than $20.3 billion in new spending planned over the next three years, as announced in Budget 2018, the Liberals project annual deficits of between $6.5 billion and $6.7 billion until at least 2020-2021

-Note: *Correction: In an earlier version of this post, we said the NDP would convert all student debts into grants but they are only pledging to convert provincial loans for all new and current postsecondary students into grants.